GSA Verified Products Portal (VPP) Full Guide

 Integrating VPP with GSA Programs

-The VPP is fully integrated into GSA’s major procurement platforms, making it part of the everyday workflow for federal contracting:
+The VPP is fully integrated into GSA’s major procurement platforms so it directly affects how products are listed and managed

 - Multiple Award Schedule (MAS) Integration: The VPP directly supports product verification for the MAS program, GSA’s largest acquisition vehicle.
 This integration ensures that products listed on Schedule contracts have been properly verified by their manufacturers.